-A client application rapidly making thousands of calls to Diffusion™ Cloud might overflow the internal queues for the client, which
+A client application rapidly making thousands of calls to the Diffusion™ server might overflow the internal queues for the client, which

 results in that client session being closed.
 Flow control automatically protects against

-these queues overflowing by progressively delaying messages from the client to Diffusion Cloud.
+these queues overflowing by progressively delaying messages from the client to the Diffusion server.

 Android™, Java™, .NET, and C

 The flow control mechanism is a feature of the Diffusion

 client libraries that works automatically to protect the following internal queues

 for an individual client from overflowing: